-The "long" execution mode of x86\64 processors has two submodes: "64-bit" and "compatibility."
+The Opteron processor utilizes the AMD64 Instruction Set Architecture (ISA), which is an extension to the x86 instruction set of the iHawk 860 system.
+The "long" execution mode of the Opteron processor has two submodes: "64-bit" and "compatibility."
 Existing 32-bit application binaries can run without recompilation in compatibility mode under RedHawk Linux, or the applications can be recompiled to run in 64-bit mode.